Overview of M1 Finance and Interactive Brokers

 Education and Asset Research

-M1 Finance’s website has a collection of articles on investing topics that cover many areas, from retirement to 529 plans to Regulation E. The company also has a blog.
+M1 Finance’s website has articles about investing that cover many subjects, from retirement to 529 plans to Regulation E, plus a blog.

-For security research and analysis, M1 has two screeners, one for stocks and the other for funds.
-Both are equally brief with just a few search criteria.
-Clicking on a result generates a security profile with very succinct details.
-For Disney, M1 Finance provides a market cap of $357 billion, a dividend yield of 0.0% (the company suspended dividends during COVID-19), and some news articles.
+For security research, M1 has two brief screeners (one for stocks and one for funds).
+Clicking on a result shows a security profile with minimal info.
+For Disney, M1 shows a market cap of $357 billion, a dividend yield of 0.0% (it was suspended during COVID-19), and some news.

 - IBKR Campus